Green Abundance By Design

 Spring Installation

 Spring is a great time for installing woodies into your landscape.
-Key to its successful establishment is its regular watering.
+The key to its successful establishment is its regular watering.
 During this first season the plant is getting settled and has not put out mature roots into the soil.
-With this in mind we recommend regular watering to help plants during their establishment.
+With this in mind, we recommend regular watering to help plants during their establishment.
 The caveat to this is if regular rain events occur, producing average rains of 1” weekly, frequent waterings are unnecessary.

 4 Hours or Less of Sun = weekly watering